Russia cracks down on dissenting media, blocks Facebook

 The question regarding Russia is no longer “what we do to stop disinformation," former U.S. ambassador to Russia Michael McFaul said on Friday.
 "The question has to be how do we promote information inside Russia -- and I don’t have the answer.”

 Multiple outlets said they would pause their work inside Russia to evaluate the situation.
-Among them, CNN said it would stop broadcasting in Russia while Bloomberg and the BBC said they would temporarily suspend the work of their journalists there.
+Among them, CNN and CBS News said they would stop broadcasting in Russia while Bloomberg and the BBC said they would temporarily suspend the work of their journalists there.

 Russian authorities have repeatedly and falsely decried reports of Russian military setbacks or civilian deaths in Ukraine as “fake” news.
 State media outlets refer to Russia’s invasion of Ukraine as a “special military operation” rather than a war or an invasion.